 Most nationals, including those from the UK, EU and US require a visa for entry into Ethiopia.
 These should be obtained before travel.
 Regulations do frequently change though, so we advise that you check the current requirements with your nearest embassy.

-A payment of US$20 in cash is required upon leaving Ethiopia.
+No departure tax is payable for international flights from Addis Ababa.
 For internal flights, there is a tax of 10ETB per flight.

 Health and Immunisations

 As with travel to most parts of Africa, we strongly recommend that you contact your doctor’s surgery or a specialist travel clinic for up-to-date information, advice and the necessary vaccinations.
 For a visit of less than one month, almost certainly you will be advised to have immunisations against the following: Diphtheria and Tetanus, Hepatitis A, Typhoid, Meningitis.
 Anti-malaria medication may also be required and the use of a DEET-containing insect repellent is highly recommended.
 Please note that the risk of malaria on our Historic Ethiopia tour is minimal – it is more significant on our Omo Valley tour.